StevenBlack/vocab/readme.md

 ### agrypnia
 Insomnia.
-The kind of word you stay awake trying to remember.

 ### ailurophilic
 Lover of cats; the opposite of ailurophobia.
-Admittedly, "cat lover" is a lot easier to say, but you can use ailurophilic when you don't want your dog to know how you feel.

 ### ailuropholic